citp/privacy-policy-historical/n/na/nat/naturalbabyshower.co.uk.md

-For the exhaustive list of cookies we collect see the List of cookies we collect section.

 ## What we do with the information we gather

 We require this information to understand your needs and provide you with a better service, and in particular for the following reasons:

   * Internal record keeping.
   * We may use the information to improve our products and services.
   * We may periodically send promotional emails about new products, special offers or other information which we think you may find interesting using the email address which you have provided.
   * From time to time, we may also use your information to contact you for market research purposes.
 We may contact you by email, phone, fax or mail.
 We may use the information to customise the website according to your interests.